imgproxy/imgproxy-node/README.md

 </p>

 ---
+This library helps make image processing with imgproxy easier.

 **[imgproxy](https://github.com/imgproxy/imgproxy)** is a fast and secure standalone server for resizing and converting remote images.
-The main principles of imgproxy are simplicity, speed, and security.
-It is a Go application, ready to be installed and used in any Unix environment—also ready to be containerized using Docker.
+The main principles of imgproxy are simplicity, speed, and security — it’s a Go application, ready to be installed and used in any Unix environment, and also ready to be containerized using Docker.

 imgproxy-node helps build your own image processing pipeline and create URLs for imgproxy requests.
 You no longer need to remember all the secret key names: the library will automatically use your ENV variables and provide a generated link to the processed image as output.

-Watch image processing on the fly with imgproxy-node in this [demo](https://react-server-components-demo.vercel.app/image/1?preset=format_webp).
+See image processing on the fly with imgproxy-node in this [demo](https://react-server-components-demo.vercel.app/image/1?preset=format_webp).

 - [Install](#install)